AGI-10 Press Release

 KEYNOTE ADDRESS, 19:45 – 21:15

-Richard Sutton, University of Alberta
+Richard Sutton, University of Alberta: Part I and Part II

 Richard Sutton, author with Andrew Barto of Reinforcement Learning: an Introduction, is a Professor at the University of Alberta and one of the key figures in the field of artificial intelligence and learning.